The Line Bets: The Basic Wagers in Craps

 1The Best Bets in Craps

-The right and wrong Line bets, as well as the Come and Don’t Come bets, are among the best wagers that could be made in craps.
-They offer great odds and a very low house edge in comparison with other wagers in this game.
-Even though the odds still favor the house over players, the house edge clearly shows which bets are good and which ones are likely to lose more than you would want to.
+The Right and Wrong Line bets, as well as the Come and Don’t Come bets, are among the best wagers you can place in craps.
+They offer favorable odds and a very low house edge compared with other wagers in the game.
+Although the odds still favor the house, the house edge clearly indicates which bets are solid choices and which ones are likely to cost you more than you’d like.

 2House Edge

-Those who decide to take Odds on their Line bets should know that although this betting option comes with no house edge at all, it is not independent of the Pass/Don’t Pass and Come/Don’t Come bets.
+Players who choose to take odds on their Line bets should be aware that, while this wagering option carries no house edge at all, it is still tied to the Pass/Don’t Pass and Come/Don’t Come bets.

 Bet Type True Odds Payout House Edge